 This leaves those programs vulnerable to cyberattack.

 Think about the Flash Player you once downloaded and never used, or the Adobe Shockwave Player that seemed a good idea at the time.
-All can be a gateway for cybercriminals.
+All can be a gateway for cybercriminals if they are not properly updated.

 And, astonishingly 99 percent of those surveyed had never updated their Flash software.